Purdue Undergrad Research Pitch Competition

 The pitch competition is open to any currently enrolled Purdue University - West Lafayette undergraduate involved in research or creative endeavor in any major and discipline.
 Your work can be an independent project or one working with a research mentor.

 How do I enter?

 - The live event allows one PowerPoint slide, but your YouTube recording does not need to include the slide.

-- Send the link to your research pitch via the Qualtrics form with additional information to create the social media post.
+- Send the link to your research pitch via a Qualtrics form with additional information to create the social media post.